 The "Bellisarioverse" is an umbrella term for eight shows on CBS that all link together, starting with JAG and spanning over twenty years of continuity.
 It is named after Donald P. Bellisario, the creator of JAG, which later became popular enough to foster a cascade of Spin-Off series, which grew into a Shared Universe when CBS introduced several more shows that cross-pollinated with these spin-offs.
 Although not all of these shows subscribe to Bellisario's Maxim due to being under the jurisdiction of their own unique creators, they do like to remind you from time to time not to examine things too closely.

 The Bellisarioverse comprises the following (in chronological order):

 - NCIS (2003; spin-off from JAG)

-- NCIS: Los Angeles (2009; 1st spin-off from NCIS, also featured a member of the JAG cast; crossed over with NCIS and Hawaii Five-0)
+- NCIS: Los Angeles (2009; 1st spin-off from NCIS, also featured several members of the JAG cast; crossed over with NCIS and Hawaii Five-0)

 - Hawaii Five-0 (2010; crossed over with NCIS, NCIS: LA, and MacGyver)

 - Scorpion (2014-2018; crossed over with NCIS: LA)

 - NCIS: New Orleans (2014; 2nd spin-off from NCIS, crossed over with NCIS)

 - MacGyver (2016) (crossed over with Hawaii Five-0)

 - Magnum, P.I.
 (2018) (Set to crossover with Hawaii Five-0 and has already included minor characters and direct references to the 5-0 unit in its first few episodes)